prabhjot-s/REW-to-DSP-EQ-autofill-utility-release-file/README.md

 **Automate EQ parameter entry from REW measurements into DSP software with precision and speed.**

+**Save hours of manual data entry and eliminate transcription errors in your audio tuning workflow.**

 This automation tool eliminates the tedious manual process of transferring equalizer parameters (frequency, gain, Q values) from Room EQ Wizard (REW) measurements into DSP software interfaces.
-Originally developed for STEG DSP software, it provides a reliable solution for car audio enthusiasts and professionals working with room correction data.
+It provides a reliable solution for car audio enthusiasts and professionals working with room correction data.

 ---